Postrantor/navigation.ros.org/concepts/convert/output.md

 [[]{#_bookmark17 .anchor}]{#_bookmark16 .anchor}**Policy**

 (a) Action node.
-The la- bel describes the action per- formed.
+The label describes the action performed.

 (b) Condition node.
-The label describes the condition veri- fied.
+The label describes the condition verified.

 (c) Decorator node.
-The la- bel describes the user defined policy.
+The label describes the user defined policy.

 **Fig. 1.5:** Graphical representation of Action (a), Condition (b), and Decorator (c) node.